 Address: Cathedral Gardens, Corporation St, Manchester M4 3BG, United Kingdom

 Visitors will be dazzled by the cute wooden huts that take over the city.
-Be on the lookout for the infamous Manchester giant Santa Claus, who could make appearances!
-Throughout the weekend, Cathedral Gardens Christmas Market also hosts live performances and musical shows for children and adults.
+Watch for the infamous Manchester giant Santa Claus, who could make appearances!
+Cathedral Gardens Christmas Market hosts live performances and musical shows for children and adults throughout the weekend.

 Other popular Christmas markets in Manchester include King Street, which offers gallic food and wine for visitors, and a gin bar.
 Exchange Square sells locally grown produce and gourmet pizza, among many other delightful treats.
-New Cathedral Street is filled with high-end shoemakers, skincare, jewelry, and other unique gift items.
+New Cathedral Street has high-end shoemakers, skincare, jewelry, and other unique gift items.

 13. Cologne, Germany